-It often gets lost in the ever-advancing world of recruiting and primetime televised games, but college football players are just kids who are still developing mentally, and thus still learning the intricacies of the game of football.
-Yes, they are athletic phenoms with physical profiles in the top 1% of the world, but mentally, they’re still growing adolescents with frontal lobes that are yet fully formed.
+It often gets lost in the ever-advancing world of recruiting and primetime televised games, but college football players are just kids who are still developing mentally, and thus, still learning the intricacies of the game of football.
+Yes, they are athletic phenoms with physical profiles in the top 1% of the world, but mentally, they’re still growing adolescents with frontal lobes that aren’t yet fully formed.

 If the correct fundamentals are emphasized in practice, there’s typically a pay-off on Saturdays.